NjivaAndriamanga/resmobilys/README.md

 ## 🚀 Installation

-To run ResMobiLys, ensure the following are available on your system:
+To run ResMobilYs, ensure the following are available on your system:
 - Nextflow
 - Apptainer/Singularity or Docker
 - Git